T. J. Rodgers: Clos de la Tech

 Rodgers began winemaking in 1996 on a one-acre vineyard surrounding his house in Woodside.
 Later he bought two additional vineyards and, along with his wife Valeta, Rodgers established the winery Clos de la Tech in the Santa Cruz Mountains of Silicon Valley.
 Clos de la Tech uses old French winemaking techniques of Domaine de la Romanée-Conti to make five Pinot Noir wines.
 This includes stomping the grapes with feet and siphoning the wine by hand.
 Also, no mechanized pumps are used.
 Clos de la Tech combines these old techniques with high tech monitoring and measures to optimize the conditions for the crops and to handle grapes and wine as gently as possible.
 Clos de la Tech's Pinot Noirs have been rated up to 96 points by Wine Enthusiast Magazine.
 As winemaker, Rodgers invented a patented wine press and computer monitored fermenters.
 He also designed and built the first wireless wine fermentation network, comprising 152 fermenters, and donated the system worth US$3.5 million to the UC Davis winery.

 Comments on diversity

-In 1996, Rodgers made headlines when Sister Doris Gormley, the Director of Corporate Social Responsibility for The Sisters of St. Francis of Philadelphia, sent him a form letter encouraging him to hire women and minorities on the Cypress board.
+In 1996, Rodgers received a form letter from Sister Doris Gormley, the Director of Corporate Social Responsibility for The Sisters of St. Francis of Philadelphia, encouraging him to hire women and minorities on the Cypress board.
 He replied with a long letter defending his hiring practices and philosophy.
+This exchange between Rodgers and Gormley drew considerable media attention.
 In 1999, he wrote an editorial in the San Jose Mercury News denouncing Jesse Jackson's attack on Cypress Semiconductor on what Jackson claimed was discriminatory hiring practices.